 I had it in my head, but I was actually scared to ask them everything.
 I’m like, “Maybe I should just not.”
 I got switched to a female doctor by choice in August, and she suggested it.

-When she suggested it, I was so much in shock that I didn’t even know what to say, that somebody actually just put that right out there.
+When she suggested it, I was so much in shock that I didn’t even know what to say.
+Somebody actually just put that right out there.
 I said, “Okay, wait, let me go home and read about the side effects of that one, and I’ll come back and let you know.”

 I was really sick with an advanced form of SLL, and then I started the ibrutinib, which got the SLL under control.
 In the meantime, that ibrutinib was actually making me pretty ill, too.

 My understanding is acalabrutinib’s more targeted.
 It still affects the cancer cells, but it affects other cells in your body less.

 Current health and side effects

 I just feel generally better in addition to not having those other things.
 I feel like that’s a miracle.
 It’s the first time I’ve started to feel somewhat normal.

 I still get lymph pain in my neck and in my spleen.
 Nobody can really explain that because they say, “They’re shrunk, and they’re small.”
 They say maybe it’s just the illness still active in there.

 That’s the main thing that I still deal with, which is a physical challenge when it’s happening and also a bit of a mental health challenge.
 It’s constantly reminding you that it’s there.
 I have some fatigue yet, but I’ve improved a lot.